getbraincloud/braincloud-docs/docs/api/2_capi/useritems/purchaseuseritemwithoptions.md

 # PurchaseUserItemWithOptions
-Purchases a quantity of an item from the specified store, if the user has enough funds and purchasing for listed buy price is not disabled for associated catalog item definition.
+Purchases a quantity of an item from the specified store, if the user has enough funds and purchasing for listed buy price is not disabled (and no eligible promotion) for associated catalog item definition.
 If includeDef is true, response includes associated itemDef with language fields limited to the current or default language.
+Additional 'optionsJson' to provide directives for processing, especially relevant for purchases involving stackable catalog items having a maxStackable (purchasing the catalog item directly or purchasing a BUNDLE type containing any such category items).

 <PartialServop service_name="userItems" operation_name="PURCHASE_USER_ITEM" />